bitf19m526/StudentRecord/README.md

 - Create Table.
 - Enter the data to add record into table.
 - Fetch Record To view data
-- You can update / remove any previously entered data.
+- You can update / remove any previously entered data or can delete complete table.
 - Login Functionality is not provided

 ---------------